UWSEDS/uwseds.github.io/software.md

 - $ conda install notebook
 4. Navigate to the directory containing the course material.
 For example:
 - $ cd ~/LectureNotes/02-Python-and-Data
-5. Type ipython notebook in the terminal to start the notebook:
+5. Type jupyter notebook in the terminal to start the notebook:
-- $ ipython notebook
+- $ jupyter notebook

 If everything has worked correctly, it should automatically open the notebook server in your default browser.